-Fortunately, there is a wealth of programs available in the DC area that can make your homebuying experience easier.
+Fortunately, there are many programs available in the District of Columbia that can make your home buying experience easier.
 Every first-time home buyer’s situation is unique, but here is a sample of the many programs that I can use to help get you into your first home.
 These programs fall into two categories: Down Payment Assistance and Credits.

 Down Payment Assistance

 Saving money for a down payment is often the most challenging step in preparing to purchase your first home.
 Overcoming student loans and credit card debt can be tough.
 However, I find that the biggest hurdle for buyers is overcoming the myth that you need a 10 to 20% down payment.
 Most of my buyers, and in fact, most buyers across the country, finance their purchase using a 6% or less down payment.

 The following assistance programs are available for DC homebuyers with various levels of income and credit history:

 DC Opens Doors

 DC Open Doors is an amazing Down Payment assistance program that helps buyers overcome the obstacle of saving to purchase a home.
 The program provides fully-forgivable loans which are used to cover the down payment cost.
 These zero-interest-rate loans require no monthly payment and do not have to be paid back if you don’t sell the home within five years.